cmelchior/jervis-ffb/docs/architecture.md

 ## How does the server architecture work?

+The project is planning to implement two server variants:

+1. A light-weight game server running inside a single Client that is only used in Standalone Mode.

+2. A full-blown game server that can handle multiple games being played.

+It is the latter being described in this section.

 It doesn't look like anything right now, since no server has been implemented yet.
 But it is envisioned to look like the following: